Anthonyg5005/PhoneLM/README.md

 I don't believe you need to have a rooted device for any of this, but I will say my phone is running rooted Pixel OS.

+To run this you just need to pip install -r requirements.txt and then run either of the two python files in working scripts.
+Normal is a more simple one and just gets real time info about the date and time.
+Wikipedia version is a bit more complicated and it first looks for a topic in the user's question, then it'll search that topic and if it exists as a wiki page then it'll get a relevant snippet as context to then respond to the original question

 Wouldn't be possible, or at least this easy, without [languagemodels](https://github.com/jncraton/languagemodels) and its dependencies.
 (First one if counting my programming knowledge.)